AndreMicheletti/news-api/README.md

 # news-api
 A Python API to search News in websites.
-This simple code was written in Python to training purposes
+This simple code was written in Python for training purposes

 ## Introduction